Conditioned stochastic stability of equilibrium states on uniformly hyperbolic sets: Setup, results and examples

 for every $m\geq 0$ and $x\in\Lambda$.
 The hyperbolic set $\Lambda$ is called \emph{locally maximal} (or isolated) if it admits an open neighbourhood $V$ such that $\Lambda = \cap_{m\in\mathbb Z} T^m(\overline{V}).$ The set $V$ is called an \emph{isolating neighbourhood} of $\Lambda$. \end{definition}

-\begin{definition}[{Hyperbolic basic set, \cite[Definition 4.5]{Baladi2018-book}}] A hyperbolic set $\Lambda$ is called transitive if $T$ has a dense orbit in $\Lambda$.
+\begin{definition}[{Hyperbolic basic set~\cite[Definition~10.1.3, adapted]{HasselblattKatok2003}}] A hyperbolic set $\Lambda$ is called transitive if $T$ has a dense orbit in $\Lambda$.
 A \emph{hyperbolic basic set} for $T$ is a transitive locally maximal hyperbolic set for $T$. \end{definition}

-Notice that transitivity implies that the dimensions of $E^u(x)$ and $E^s(x)$ are constant on a hyperbolic basic set $\Lambda$.
+In particular, transitivity and continuity of the fiber bundles implies that the dimensions of $E^u(x)$ and $E^s(x)$ are constant on a hyperbolic basic set $\Lambda$ by continuity~\cite{AraujoViana2012}.
 We denote these by $d_u$ and $d_s$, respectively.

-\begin{remark} If $\Lambda$ is a locally maximal hyperbolic set but non-transitive, then it is well-known that there exists a partition of $R= \overline{\mathrm{Per}(T\vert_\Lambda)} \coloneqq \overline{\{p \in \Lambda:\, p \text{ is $T$-periodic}\}}$ into finitely many non-empty compact subsets $R^{i,j}, 1 \leq i \leq k$, $1\leq j \leq m(i)$ such that for every $i,j$: \begin{enumerate}[label = (\roman*)] \item $R^{i} = \cup_{j=1}^{m(i)} R^{i,j}$ is $T$-invariant, \item $T(R^{i,j}) = R^{i,j+1\ (\mathrm{mod}\ m(i))}$, \item $T:R^i\to R^i$ is uniformly hyperbolic and topologically transitive, and \item each $T^{m(i)}:R^{i,j}\to R^{i,j}$ is uniformly hyperbolic and topologically exact. \end{enumerate} Thus, we may always reduce to the hyperbolic basic setting when dealing with the local problem by taking a small enough isolating neighbourhood around each $R^i$ (see e.g.~\cite[Section~18.3.1]{Katok1995}). \end{remark}
+\begin{remark} If $\Lambda$ is a locally maximal hyperbolic set but non-transitive, then it is well-known that there exists a partition of $R= \overline{\mathrm{Per}(T\vert_\Lambda)} \coloneqq \overline{\{p \in \Lambda:\, p \text{ is $T$-periodic}\}}$ into finitely many non-empty compact subsets $R^{i,j}, 1 \leq i \leq k$, $1\leq j \leq m(i)$ such that for every $i,j$ \cite[Theorem~10.3.6]{HasselblattKatok2003}: \begin{enumerate}[label = (\roman*)] \item $R^{i} = \cup_{j=1}^{m(i)} R^{i,j}$ is $T$-invariant, \item $T(R^{i,j}) = R^{i,j+1\ (\mathrm{mod}\ m(i))}$, \item $T:R^i\to R^i$ is uniformly hyperbolic and topologically transitive, and \item each $T^{m(i)}:R^{i,j}\to R^{i,j}$ is uniformly hyperbolic and topologically exact. \end{enumerate} Thus, we may always reduce to the hyperbolic basic setting when dealing with the local problem by taking a small enough isolating neighbourhood around each $R^i$ (see e.g.~\cite[Section~18.3.1]{Katok1995}). \end{remark}

-As explained in the Introduction, equilibrium states for H\"older weights on hyperbolic basics sets are well known to exist and to be unique \cite{Bowen1975-book, Baladi-Tsujii2007, Gouezel-Liverani2008}.
-This is essential for understanding the limit of quasi-ergodic measures as $\e \to 0$, as we do not develop a thermodynamic formalism.
+Equilibrium states for H\"older weights on hyperbolic basics sets are well known to exist and to be unique~\cite{Bowen1975-book, Baladi-Tsujii2007, Gouezel-Liverani2008}.
+This result is essential for understanding the limit of quasi-ergodic measures as $\e \to 0$, as we do not develop a thermodynamic formalism.

 The so-called global problem in this paper concerns Axiom A diffeomorphisms.
 Let us recall some basic definitions for such maps.

 \begin{definition}[{Set of non-wandering points, $NW(T)$}] A point $x \in M$ is said to be \emph{non-wandering} if it admits a neighbourhood $U$ and there is $n \geq 1 $ such that $T^n(U) \cap U \neq \emptyset$.
 We denote by $NW(T)$ the \emph{set of non-wandering points}. \end{definition}